Training for City Year UK and beyond

 Your learning experiences will come in different formats from instructor-led sessions, e-learning and practical exercises, to continual coaching and feedback throughout your year.

 Our Basic Training Academy (BTA) marks the start of your City Year.
-Lasting a week, it’ll be a chance to meet your fellow volunteer mentors and learn about us.
+Lasting a week, it’ll be a chance to meet your fellow City Year Mentors and learn about us.
 You’ll cover our mission, culture and values and how you’ll be supporting pupils to succeed.
 At the end, you'll find out which school you'll be volunteering in!

 Leadership and Development Days (LDDs)